 Our Early Help for Mental Health Champion will support children with specific sessions to help address issues that are inhibiting their learning journey.
-By supporting the costs of trips and costed activities, after school sports and music clubs, PP pupils are able to widen their experiences to support their academic learning whilst building skills and their confidence in life experiences they would otherwise miss.
+By supporting the costs of trips and costed activities and after school activities, PP pupils are able to widen their experiences to support their academic learning whilst building skills and their confidence in life experiences they would otherwise miss.
+Should Covid-19 prevent trips and activities being run outside of the school premises, provision will be put in place to provide experiences for these children within the school itself.